 Take the Road More Frequently Traveled

 It’s safest to avoid back roads and stay on the main thoroughfares.
 Toll roads (cuotas) are better maintained and more secure than free roads (libres).
 Tollbooths in Mexico don’t take U.S. dollars, and most don’t take debit or credit cards, so make sure to have pesos ready.
-You can get pesos through your bank before your trip, and currency exchange services are also available on AAA.com.
+You can get pesos through your bank before your trip.

 Study Road Sign Vocab